HJR41/sql_project_overall/README.md

 LIMIT 10
 ```

-This chart is a breakdown of the most mentioned skills, with number of occurences on the Y axis & skill name on the X axis:
+This chart is a breakdown of the most mentioned skills, with number of time a skills in mentioned on the Y axis & skill name on the X axis:

 ![Top Paying Roles](Charts\Query2.0.PNG)